 Creating beautiful, intelligent, and scalable building systems that raise the standards of low-to-high rise construction.

-The seeds of what would become WoHo were planted in 2012 when Mesa and García-Abril founded the Prototypes of Prefabrication Laboratory (POPlab) at MIT.
+Although WoHo launched in 2020, Antón García-Abril and Débora Mesa have been reimagining modern development since 2000 when they founded Ensamble Studio, an award-winning global architectural firm based in Madrid and Boston.
+The seeds of what would become WoHo were planted in 2012 when CEO Antón García-Abril started teaching at the MIT School of Architecture and Planning.
+Through MIT, García-Abril brought in Débora Mesa to co-found the Prototypes of Prefabrication Laboratory (POPlab) with him that same year.
 The pair had experimented with offsite construction and prefabricated parts as early as 2007, when they built the Hemeroscopium House in Madrid from precast concrete.
 But it was at the POPlab that they turned their focus to lightweight materials while continuing research on prefabricated systems.
-The pair are also the founders of Ensamble Studio, an award-winning global architectural firm based in Madrid and Boston, where they work as both hands-on builders and architects on projects throughout the world.

-Ruiz, García-Abril, and Mesa see WoHo as a new approach to architecture — no longer is the discipline the visionary planning phase of a project, instead it is interwoven through every chapter of a structure’s life.
-The company has developed a system of discrete foundational components which can be scaled and configured to span both residential and commercial buildings like multifamily housing, hotels, labs, offices, and dormitories.
-Such an approach gives WoHo control over the design, material selection, and overall quality of each assembly at a finer level than traditional construction, allowing the team to continuously iterate and improve facets of their assemblies without stalling production.
+García-Abril sees WoHo as a new approach to architecture — no longer is the discipline the visionary planning phase of a project, instead it is interwoven through every chapter of a structure’s life.
+WoHo has developed a system of discrete foundational components which can be scaled and configured to span both residential and commercial buildings like multifamily housing, hotels, labs, offices, and dormitories.
+Such an approach gives the company control over the design, material selection, and overall quality of each assembly at a finer level than traditional construction; allowing the team to continuously iterate and improve facets of their assemblies without stalling production.